sw478/qSim/README.md

-# Classical Quantum Circuit Simulator and Examples
+## Classical Quantum Circuit Simulator and Examples

 * Based off the Qiskit API but does not use Qiskit or any other quantum related libraries
-* system_design_doc: Program usage, class descriptions, details on error checking
+* system_design_doc: Program usage, architecture, class descriptions, details on error checking
-* design_doc: Requirements and types of testcases
+* design_doc: Requirements and testcases
 * info.md: Miscellaneous project info, list of available gates

 ## Features